LubinLew/lubinlew.github.io/openresty/lua/library/ffi.md

 Calls the __pairs or __ipairs metamethod of the corresponding ctype.

-## Extensions to the Lua Parser
+## 对Lua解释器的扩展

 The parser for Lua source code treats numeric literals with the suffixes LL or ULL as signed or unsigned 64 bit integers.
 Case doesn't matter, but uppercase is recommended for readability.
-It handles both decimal (42LL) and hexadecimal (0x2aLL) literals.
+It handles both decimal (42LL) and hexadecimal(0x2aLL) literals.

 The imaginary part of complex numbers can be specified by suffixing number literals with i or I, e.g. 12.5i.
 Caveat: you'll need to use 1i to get an imaginary part with the value one, since i itself still refers to a variable named i.